 - Gift cards: Worth 1 cent per point

 - Travel portal: Worth 1 cent per point for Citi Prestige (1.25 cents per point on airfare until September 2019) or 1.25 cents per point for Citi Premier

 - Transfer partners: Worth ~1 – 6+ cents per point depending on the travel dates and airline

-How much your Citi points are worth will completely depend on how you redeem your points.
+The value of your Citi points will completely depend on how you redeem your points.
 Let us know if you have a favorite Citi ThankYou points redemption!

 Check out our other articles about Citi ThankYou points:

 - Best Ways to Use Citi ThankYou Points

 - How to Setup a Citi ThankYou Points Account

 - Do Citi ThankYou Points Expire?